Will-J-Gale/LeapAndroid/README.md

 # LeapAndroid
-Simple Node js server to send leap motion data to a phone
+Simple Node js server to send leap motion data to a phone, to create apps for google cardboard.